Education: University of Michigan in History

-Inspiring a love for new environments and the outdoors, our middle school adventure program in California combines introductory travel and environmental service work with comfortable living situations for students who’ve completed grades 6 through 8.
+Inspiring a love for new environments and the outdoors, our middle school adventure and community service trip in California combines introductory travel and environmental service work for students who have completed grades 6 through 8.

 We begin our adventure by exploring San Francisco.
-We see all the beauty this city has to offer and take in Mt.
-Tamalpais, Muir Woods, and Fisherman’s Wharf, to name a few highlights.
+We see all the beauty this city has to offer and take in the Marin Headlands, Muir Woods, and Fisherman’s Wharf, to name a few highlights.

 We grab a paddle, hop into a big yellow raft, and have some fun on the American River.
-Then it’s on to Yosemite National Park where we explore the valley in the shadows of Half Dome and El Capitan.
-While in Yosemite, we work with the National Park Service and lend a hand on various environmental service projects.
+Then it’s on to Yosemite National Park, where we explore the valley in the shadows of Half Dome and El Capitan.
+While in the Eastern Sierras, we volunteer with Friends of the INYO to preserve mountain trails and tackle meaningful, science-based and collaborative conservation projects.

-Learn more about our middle school adventure and community service program!
-Click on the Description tab below.
+Keep scrolling to learn more about our middle school adventure and community service trip!

 America's favorite city is so beautiful, exciting, diverse, and cosmopolitan that you can always find something new to see and do.
-The list is endless and includes Lombard Street, the most crooked street in the world.
+The list is endless, and includes major attractions like Lombard Street, the most crooked street in the world.

 Golden Gate National Recreation Area begins where the Pacific Ocean meets the San Francisco Bay.
 All in all, it is the largest urban national park in the world, a whopping 76,500 acres of land and water that includes 28 miles of wild coastline.

 In this cathedral of redwoods, the residents are as high as skyscrapers.
 Mt.
-Tamalpais State Park surrounds the woods and offers hikes with breathtaking mountain, ocean, and SF photo ops.
+Tamalpais State Park surrounds the woods and offers hikes with breathtaking mountain, ocean, and San Francisco views.

-Nestled between the forested green Santa Cruz Mountains and some of the most striking coastlines the powerful Pacific Ocean has to offer, this city is a stone’s throw from San Francisco.
+Nestled between the Santa Cruz Mountains and some of the most striking coastlines of the Pacific Ocean, Half Moon Bay offers some great surfing and is a stone’s throw from San Francisco.